cbor-wg/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 ## Structure of This Document

 After introductory material (this introduction and {{choi}}), {{dep}}
-defines the CBOR Common Deterministic Encoding Profile (CDE).
+defines the CBOR Common Deterministic Encoding (CDE).
 {{cddl-support}} defines Concise Data Definition Language (CDDL) support for indicating the use of CDE.
 This is followed by the conventional sections for
 {{<<seccons}} ({{<seccons}}),